 Get a special view of CMS through the eyes of ~25-year-old members, who were born around the time that the collaboration came into being.
 Find out why they got into particle physics and what it means to be a part of CMS.

 With nearly 500 signatories to the original Letter of Intent, CMS has always been a gigantic enterprise.
 Dive in to the archives of the founding institutes of CMS and learn about their contributions over the years.

-Professor Daniel Denegri, one of the founding members of CMS and the collaboration’s first XXXX, gives us a personal perspective on CERN, the LHC and the story of CMS (so far!).
+Professor Daniel Denegri, founding member and former Physics Coordinator of the CMS Collaboration, gives us a personal perspective on CERN, the LHC and the story of CMS (so far!).

 “We propose to build a general purpose detector designed to run at the highest luminosity at the LHC.
 The CMS (Compact Muon Solenoid) detector has been optimized for the search of the [Standard Model] Higgs boson over a mass range from 90 GeV to 1 TeV, but it also allows detection of a wide range of possible signatures from alternative electro-weak symmetry breaking mechanisms.”